Idiots Begin Attacking US 5G Cell Towers Because, Idiots

 "Since December 2019, unidentified actors conducted at least five arson incidents targeting cell towers in Memphis, Tenn., that resulted in more than $100,000 in damages,” the DHS reports say.
 “Additionally, 14 cell towers in western Tennessee, between February and April, were purposely turned off by way of disabling their electrical breakers," according to separate DHS field intelligence reporting.
 In April, arsonists set fire to a major cell tower in Portland, Ore., damaging electrical components at the base of the structure."

 The overwhelming scientific evidence currently available indicates that not only is 5G not a serious risk to human health, but some aspects of 5G (especially millimeter wave deployments) are, in many instances, less powerful that existing 4G signals.
-95% of the time when you see somebody insisting 5G hurts your health, they're badly misinterpreting existing studies or this decades old chart.
-Assuming they're even pantomiming any respect for science in the first place.
+95% of the time when you see somebody insisting 5G hurts your health, they're badly misinterpreting debunked studies or this decades old chart.
+Assuming they're even pantomiming any respect for properly peer-reviewed science in the first place.

 The DHS intelligence report states that it's very likely that these attacks will be increasing throughout the year, as a growing crop of nitwits "learn" about the technology online.
 Sometimes from ordinary domestic crackpots and grifters, but also via foreign governments (Iran, China, Russia) hoping to accelerate the US' descent down the conspiracy idiot rabbit hole: